norton120/pirate_baby/content/posts/complete_cd_with_aws_codepipeline_ecs_and_cloudflare.md

 	- Save your rule
 OK now your CloudFlare is primed, though we have not set up the CNAME yet (that comes later).
 Onward with our pipeline.

-11. #### Create Service and Execution Roles for ECS ECS Execution needs to be able to access the secret(s) created earlier, and ECS Service needs to be able to do normal ECS task things.
-So we create 2 new roles named `bash-dog-ecs-service-role`  and `bash-dog-ecs-execution-role` in IAM.
+11. #### Create a bunch of IAM Roles
+ECS Execution needs to be able to access the secret(s) created earlier, and ECS Service needs to be able to do normal ECS task things.
+CodeDeploy also needs a role.
+So, we create 3 new roles named `bash-dog-ecs-service-role` , `bash-dog-ecs-execution-role` , and `bash-dog-code-deploy` in IAM.
 The execution role (think host role in a docker deployment) needs:
 	- [AmazonECSTaskExecutionRolePolicy](https://us-east-1.console.aws.amazon.com/iam/home?region=us-east-2#/policies/details/arn%3Aaws%3Aiam%3A%3Aaws%3Apolicy%2Fservice-role%2FAmazonECSTaskExecutionRolePolicy)
 	- An inline policy for accessing our secret envars